MicrosoftDocs/azure-dev-docs/articles/ansible/dynamic-inventory-configure.md

 Ansible dynamic inventories remove the burden of maintaining static inventory files by pulling the information from various sources.

-In this tutorial you will use Azure's dynamic-inventory plug-in to pull information from Azure populating your Ansible inventory.
+In this tutorial, you'll use Azure's dynamic-inventory plug-in to populate your Ansible inventory.

 [!INCLUDE [ansible-tutorial-goals.md](includes/ansible-tutorial-goals.md)]